Python Gotchas: They should put that on the box!

-This post talks about some common pitfalls and gotchas I've ran into over the year that are tucked away in the Python programming language.
-In hopes that after reading this article, you won't find yourself saying, "Well, they should've let people know!"
+This post talks about some common pitfalls and gotchas I've ran into over the years that are tucked away in the Python programming language.
+In hopes that after reading this article, you won't find yourself saying:

-Ross saying to Rachel that they should've put that on the box
+Ross saying to Rachel that they should put that on the box

 Hash